Six Flags Fright Fest

-Fright Fest (also known as Festival Del Terror at Six Flags México) is a Halloween-oriented haunt event held annually at legacy (Note: "Legacy Six Flags parks" refers to parks owned by Six Flags prior to their merger with Cedar Fair that are now under the new combined company.)
-Six Flags theme parks in the United States, Canada, and Mexico.
-It mainly features haunted attractions, themed areas named Scare Zones, and live entertainment.
+Fright Fest (also known as Festival Del Terror at Six Flags México) is a Halloween-themed seasonal event held annually at legacy Six Flags theme parks (Note: "Legacy Six Flags parks" refers to parks owned by Six Flags prior to the company's 2024 merger with Cedar Fair.) in the United States, Canada, and Mexico, as well as three parks owned by EPR Properties.
+The event normally runs from early September through Halloween, which adds haunted attractions and themed areas named Scare Zones, as well as live entertainment.

-It opened as Fright Nights at Six Flags AstroWorld in 1986.
-In 2020, Fright Fest was reimagined to Hallowfest, due to the COVID-19 pandemic.
+Fright Fest was originally called Fright Nights when it debuted at Six Flags AstroWorld in 1986.
+Following the COVID-19 pandemic, Fright Fest was temporarily renamed Hallowfest in 2020.

 History

-Fright Nights era (1986-1993)
+Fright Nights era (1986–1993)

 After testing various Halloween-based seasonal events throughout the 1970s to mid-1980s, Six Flags, then owned by Bally Manufacturing, created an all-new Halloween event for AstroWorld in 1986 that they named Six Flags Fright Nights.

 In 1987, the event began to be expanded to Six Flags' other properties.
 Six Flags Over Georgia was the second park to introduce the event.

 Six Flags Over Mid-America was the third park to introduce Fright Nights in 1988 with Freddy Krueger from A Nightmare on Elm Street as the event's "entertainment chairman".
 The all-new Fright Nights featured House of the Living Dead, a walk-through inside of the ride building for the Time Tunnel dark ride, as well as the "Terror Train", a horror train show on the Tommy G. Robertson Railroad.

 In 1989, Fright Nights debuted at Six Flags Over Texas.
 Like the parks in Texas and Missouri, Freddy Krueger was the central figure of the event.
 It featured haunted houses, a trick or treat trail for kids, and more.

-Fright Fest era (1993-2023)
+Fright Fest era (1993–2023)

 In 1999, Six Flags licensed and opened Alice Cooper's Brutal Planet haunted houses at some parks, featuring music from the album and using similar elements in each house.
 The next year it became just simply "Brutal Planet" and dropped the Alice Cooper theme.
 Since then, Six Flags has licensed other intellectual properties for mazes and scare zones, including the Saw films and DC Comics's Suicide Squad.

 In 2018, Fright Fest returned to Frontier City and Darien Lake (later renamed as Six Flags Darien Lake since May 4, 2019), two former Six Flags parks re-acquired by the company on May 22, 2018.